CynthiaGodoy/react.js-portfolio/README.md

 ✅ The `About Me` section includes a photo of the developer.
 The `Resume` button contains a downloadable resume and a list of developers proficiencies.

+✅ The `Portfolio Front End` section includes a CSS grid with hover effect of Front End work.

-✅ The `Portfolio` section includes 6 of the developer's applications with links to both the deployed application and the GitHub Repositories.
+✅ The `Portfolio Back End` section includes a React Carousel with Back End and CLI's.

-✅ The `Contact` section contains a contact form with fields for name, email address, and a message.
-A cursor over the field will indicate that the field is required.
-If invalid email is entered into the form the user will recieve notification that that the email is invalid. **Note**: Because this application doesn’t include a back end or connect to an API, the contact form doesn't save this information right now.
+✅ The `Contact` section contains a contact form with fields for name, email address, and a message. **Note:** This is currently hooked up to EmailJS and is working correctly.

 ✅ The `Footer` section contains the icon links to the developer's GitHub, Linkedin, and a profile to a third platform.